MojosBeans100/MS3-bike-hire/README.md

 ## Functionality testing
 * The code was tested numerous times, with varying scenarios in Gitpod to validate results.
 * The Github link was sent to friends and family in order to test, and ensure access to all necessary systems was possible.
+* Throughout developement, several infinite loops were discovered, and the author has made an attempt to remedy these and exit the code elegantly by correcting the code or with raise SystemExit.

 ## Code Validation